1cbyc/phish_detect/README.md

 initially i was thinking i will find one pre-set dataset on kaggle to use that has legit and phishing separately. but clearly right now i found something else the [PhiUSiil dataset](ttps://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset).
 Will use that, so i will adjust the data preprocessing script.

-i tried to run the script without training the model with the dataset, so i am going to train it first
+i tried to run the script without training the model with the dataset, so i am going to train it first. fuck me for not remembering.